openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 Hardware flow control (RTS/CTS) is enabled, so CTS must be pulled low by the receiving device before data will be sent.

-TODO add pinout of expansion header, probably a picture

-UART data is sent only if pin 0.58 (or PORTB BIT 4, RB4) is pulled high (to 5vv).
+UART data is sent only if pin 0.58 (or PORTB BIT 4, RB4) is pulled high (to 5v).
 If you are using a Bluetooth module like the `BlueSMiRF
 <https://www.sparkfun.com/products/10269>`_ from SparkFun, you need to hard-wire
 5v into this pin to actually enabling UART.
 To disable UART, pull this pin low or leave it floating.

 Debug Logging
 -------------